Large sample spectral analysis of graph-based multi-manifold clustering: Set up and main results

-We endow the data set $X$ with a weighted graph structure $(X, \omega)$ where the weights $\omega$ are specified by the data.
+We endow the data set $X$ with a weighted graph structure $(X, \omega)$, where the weights $\omega$ are specified by the data.
 In this section we present the definitions of fully inner connected and sparsely outer connected graphs.
-The notion of full inner connectivity is relative to a family of base proximity graphs that we introduce next. \begin{definition} Given $0\leq \veps_- < \veps_+$ and data points $x_i,x_j$, we define their $\veps_+, \veps_-$-weight as:
+The notion of full inner connectivity depends on a prespecified family of base proximity graphs that we introduce next. \begin{definition} Given $0\leq \veps_- < \veps_+$ and data points $x_i,x_j$, we define their $\veps_+, \veps_-$-weight as: